 How to get loyal customers: 6 ways

 The more loyal customers you have, the less time and money you need to spend on acquiring new customers.
-After all, regular customers are more likely to buy from you than new customers.
 How do you turn new customers into regular ones?
 Discover 6 ways to build customer loyalty.

 Customer loyalty, or customer retention, means knowing how to get customers to stay with you instead of shopping elsewhere.
-Think, for example, of a customer who has been going to the same hairdresser for 10 years, gets a gourmet steak from the same fishmonger every Saturday or someone who has had the same accountant for 25 years.
+Think, for example, of a customer who has been going to the same hairdresser for 10 years, gets an expensive steak from the same butcher every Saturday or someone who has had the same accountant for 25 years.
 Quality, accessibility and personal contact are important basics for getting loyal customers.
 The six ways below also help with customer loyalty.

 Savings and loyalty program